DLR-SR/FMITest/README.md

 - *WithFMUs* is the same model as WithFMUsReference but some of the component instances (marked in the icon with the text "toFMU") are replaced by imported FMUs.
 Since importing is tool dependent, the version here just provides a copy of WithFMUsReference at this place and the tester has to replace the marked component instances with FMUs imported with the underlying used tool.

-The tests are mostly provided for *FMI-for-ModelExchange*.
-The tests of *FMITest.SimpleConnections* should also work for *FMI-for-CoSimulation*.
+The tests have been designed for *FMI 2.0 for ModelExchange*.
+The tests of *FMITest.SimpleConnections* can also be used for *FMI 2.0 for CoSimulation*.